akenet/flight_delay_predictor/README.md

 ![Right Display Panel 2](https://github.com/akenet/flight_delay_predictor/blob/main/Figures/Fig3.png)

-Second plot on the right is a text display of how many specific flights similar to the user’s choice were delayed or not.
+Second plot on the right is a text display of how many specific flights similar to the user’s choice were delayed (by more than 10 minutes) or not.

 ![Right Display Panel 3](https://github.com/akenet/flight_delay_predictor/blob/main/Figures/Fig4.png)